fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 | LED-BLINKER-005 | The software shall store the blink interval as a parameter.     | ELECTRONICS-002 | Unit Test    |
 | LED-BLINKER-006 | The software shall blink the LED using GPIO pin 13              | Electrical ICD  | Unit Test    |

-!!! note
+> [!NOTE]
-    Notice how the software also includes a requirement that derived from the Electrical Interface Control Document.
+> Notice how the software also includes a requirement that derived from the Electrical Interface Control Document.
 This captures the details of the software/hardware interface and is captured here as a requirement.

 ---